git-keeper/git-keeper/docs/reference.md

 ### Dependencies

-`gkeepd`, must run on a Linux system.
+`gkeepd` must run on a Linux system.
 It is very highly recommended that the Linux system be dedicated to running `gkeepd` and nothing else, since `gkeepd` needs to create accounts on the machine and manage files in users' home directories.